SimVascular/svZeroDSolver/docs/pages/add_block.md

 <p> <br> </p>

-# 4. Implement the matrix equations for the block.
+# 4. Implement the matrix equations for the block

-## Functions that implement the equations
+### Functions that contain the equations

 * Implement the `update_constant`, `update_time` and `update_solution` functions.
   * All matrix elements that are constant are specified in `update_constant`.